-So here’s the thing; I like my steak medium rare, maybe even leaning to the rare side.
+I mean, here’s the thing; The majority of people like their steak medium rare, maybe even leaning to the rare side.
 A pink and juicy bit of beef is wonderfully tender and flavorful.
 However, is it safe to make a hamburger the same way?

 Billions Served, Well Done!

 The world loves a hamburger.
 In the United States alone there are more than 50,000 restaurants where the burger is the focus of the menu.
 Americans eat around 50 BILLION hamburgers annually.
 And do you know what most of those burgers have in common?
 They’re cooked all the way through.

 In fact, in many jurisdictions in the U.S., and certainly in Canada, there is legislation banning the serving of “undercooked” hamburgers.
 Restaurants in Canada have been fined or shut down by food inspectors for this infraction.
 And the Government of Canada website has a special “Hamburger Safety Tips” page.
 Seriously, go look!

 Several U.S. states have a ban on selling pink-centered beefburgers, including North Carolina, South Carolina, and Wyoming.
 Somewhat sensibly, South Carolinians over the age of 18 can choose a medium rare beefburger if they wish.
 However, I’m trying to imagine how strange it must be to ask for I.D. before ordering a hamburger!

 The thing is, though, some people prefer the taste of a juicy, pink burger.

 Of course, you can readily sear a beef burger on the outside, move it off the direct heat, and let it cook for a few minutes until it’s medium rare.
 The temperature range for medium-rare beef is 130-140F.
 This is where the government steps in.